gxlarson/RVL-CDIP-OOD/README.md

 A link to the dataset(s) can be found here: https://tinyurl.com/4he6my23

+The RVL-CDIP-N set has been put on Hugging Face's datasets platform by Jordy Van Landeghem [here](https://huggingface.co/datasets/jordyvl/RVL-CDIP-N) (note that these images are JPEG files).

 ### Citation

 If you wish to cite our paper and/or dataset(s), please use: